Expanding Thurston maps as quotients: Abstract

 \section{Abstract}

 A \emph{Thurston map} is a branched covering map $f\colon S^2\to S^2$ that is \emph{postcritically finite}. \emph{Mating of polynomials}, introduced by Douady and Hubbard, is a method to \emph{geometrically} combine the Julia sets of two polynomials (and their dynamics) to form a rational map.
-We show that every \emph{expanding} Thurston map $f$ has an iterate $F=f^n$ that is obtained as the mating of two polynomials.
+We show that for every \emph{expanding} Thurston map $f$ every sufficiently high iterate $F=f^n$ is obtained as the mating of two polynomials.
 One obtains a concise description of $F$ via \emph{critical portraits}.
 The proof is based on the construction of the invariant Peano curve from \cite{peano}.
 As another consequence we obtain a large number of fractal tilings of the plane and the hyperbolic plane.